-This corresponding noise spectrum is shown in Fig. 23.
+The corresponding noise spectrum is shown in Fig. 22.
 The low-frequency spectrum has the same slope as the standard quantum limit, which is a unique feature of speed meter.
 When the optical is high enough, we can surpass the standard quantum limit.

-Figure 23: Plot showing the noise spectrum for the speed-meter configuration for two different optical powers.
+Figure 22: Plot showing the noise spectrum for the speed-meter configuration for two different optical powers.

-One important characteristic frequency for this type of speed meter is the sloshing frequency ω_s , and it is defined as where T_s is the power transmissivity for the front mirror of the sloshing cavity and L_s is the cavity length.
-To achieve a speed response in the detection band, this sloshing frequency needs to be around 100Hz.
+A characteristic frequency of this type of speed meter is the sloshing frequency ω_s .
+It is defined as where T_s is the power transmissivity of the front mirror of the sloshing cavity and L_s is the cavity length.
+To achieve a speed response in the detection band, the sloshing frequency needs to be around 100Hz.
 For a 4km arm cavity-L = 4000 and 100m sloshing cavity- $L_s = 100$, it requires the transmittance of the sloshing mirror to be